segergabriel/FastRobots/Lab6.md

 ### Results

-I started by only focusing on the Kp term and increased it from a veery small value up to 20.
-At this value, the system responded quickly but seemed to overshoot a bit.
+I started by only focusing on the Kp term and increased it from a very small value up to 20.
+At this value, the system responded fairly quickly but seemed to overshoot a bit.
+Below is the video of my trial and the resulting graphs.

-Video 1 of kp

 <iframe width="420" height="315"
 src="https://www.youtube.com/embed/04hKdvyMYvU">
 </iframe>

 ![advert](https://github.com/segergabriel/FastRobots/blob/main/images/6angle.png?raw=true)

 ![advert](https://github.com/segergabriel/FastRobots/blob/main/images/6speed.png?raw=true)

-For my second trial I added the Ki term which was set to 0.1 while Kp was kept the same.
-The car responds quicker but overshoots more, which is expected as the integral term increases overshoot.
+For my second trial I added the Ki term which was set to 0.1 while Kp was kept at 20.
+As one can see below, the car responds quicker but overshoots more, which is expected as the integral term increases overshoot.

-video 2 kp and ki

 <iframe width="420" height="315"
 src="https://www.youtube.com/embed/90U-nfSJgQw">
 </iframe>

 ![advert](https://github.com/segergabriel/FastRobots/blob/main/images/6angle2.png?raw=true)

 ![advert](https://github.com/segergabriel/FastRobots/blob/main/images/6speed2.png?raw=true)

-For the third trial I added the Kd term which was set to 0.1 while the other two were kept the same.
-The car still is now pretty stable and responds quickly but overshoots a little bit.
+For the third trial I added the Kd term which was set to 0.1 while the other two were kept the same as previously.
+The car is still pretty stable and responds quickly but overshoots a little bit.

-video 3 kd too

 <iframe width="420" height="315"
 src="https://www.youtube.com/embed/L9Z9cazYddM">